NicholasChua/NicholasChua/_posts/2024-09-03-sterile-by-design.md

 This mindset is dangerous in cybersecurity, where the threat landscape is constantly evolving.
 I used to think similarly about parenting.
 I used to think that children would give life meaning.
 I never questioned this path because I didn't fully understand the sacrifices both partners make to have children or the profound challenges of parenthood.
 It was easy to overlook the physical and emotional toll on women to maintain fertility and conceive.
 It was natural to consider that others may have nothing interesting about themselves, that they needed children in order to have their lives fulfilled.

-As I learned more, I began questioning, "Is this suffering necessary?"
+As I learned more, I began questioning: "Is this suffering necessary?".
 This led me to choose a vasectomy, a decision based on informed, introspective reasoning.
 It encouraged me to look internally for answers rather than living up to the expectations of people who may not have my best interests in mind.

 Cybersecurity has also needed to evolve, leading to approaches like DevSecOps, integrating security directly into development processes.
 Just as we rethink approaches in cybersecurity, we can make proactive, long-term decisions in our personal lives for greater peace of mind.
 A sterile environment should not be a goal, but rather a byproduct of a well-architected security strategy.